-- Response Time and Speed – Resistors, especially wirewound resistors, can introduce inductance and capacitance in to a circuit.
-This can change the way the circuit responds to changes in frequency and can distort pulses as they pass through the resistor.
-Foil resistors are internally shaped especially to minimize this effect.
+- Response Time and Speed – Resistors, especially wirewound resistors, can introduce inductance and capacitance into a circuit.
+This can change the way the circuit responds to high frequency signals and can distort pulses as they pass through the resistor.
+Foil resistors are internally shaped to minimize this effect.

-- Stability of Load Life – This is a measure of how well the resistor maintains a constant resistive value over time as it used under varying loads and temperatures.
+- Load Life Stability – This is a measure of how well the resistor maintains a constant resistive value over time as it used under varying loads and temperatures.
 Due to their construction foil resistors are very stable in this respect.

 High Precision Resistors

-Foil resistors compete with several other types as high precision resistor.
+Foil resistors compete with several other types of high precision resistors.
 In a foil resistor, a special alloy is cemented to a ceramic base.
-A pattern is etched in to foil.
+A pattern is etched into a metal foil.
 This process provides the best overall characteristics available in current resistor technology.
-These resistors combine low inductance and capacitance, low TCR, low noise, fast thermal stabilization and minimal ESD effects in one platform.
+These resistors combine low inductance, low capacitance, low TCR, low noise, fast thermal stabilization and minimal ESD effects in one platform.

 - Precision Wirewound Resistors – Wirewound resistors are made by winding long strands of insulated wire around a core.
 The resistance is controlled by the length, diameter and alloy of the wire used.
 Wirewound resistors perform better than either thin or thick film resistors in stability, ESD tolerance, noise generation and TCR.
 However, these resistors have poor high-frequency characteristics.
 The coiling of the wire induces inductance, and the proximity of the coils induces capacitance.